 When your employer isn’t matching your contributions, you have to weigh the short-term and long-term budget issues as well as the tax consequences of your decision.
 We have discussed this analysis in prior articles.

-Finally, the math gets especially complicated for federal borrowers on income driven repayment plans.
+Finally, the math gets especially complicated for federal borrowers on income-driven repayment plans.
 If you are making contributions to your 401(k), your adjusted gross income is lowered at tax time.
 The lower AGI means lower payments on plans such as IBR, PAYE, and REPAYE.
 Thus, the more you save for retirement, the lower your federal student loan payments will be.
+It isn’t a stretch to say that borrowers with federal student loans, especially those working towards forgiveness, have a major incentive to save extra money for retirement.

-The one item that can really alter your analysis will be late fees and the costs associated with defaulting on your loan.
+The one item that can really alter your analysis will be late fees and the costs associated with defaulting on your student loan.
 If you cannot make minimum payments on your loans, it might make sense to place a lower priority on your retirement account and focus on the immediate crisis.
+A student loan default can cause wage garnishments and trash a credit report.

 Desperation to pay off student debt is usually a good thing.
 It encourages responsible budgeting and helps you prioritize your spending.
 Where desperation gets dangerous is when it leads to ill-advised decisions.
 Don’t let your desperation to eliminate student debt force you into a dumb 401(k) decision.